Kaya/Hello, I’m Wendy a proud WA resident with a love of travel.

 Walk inside a Giant Tingle Tree, Walpole

 The Giant Tingle trail leads to the Giant Tingle, said to be the largest, living girthed eucalypt in the world at 24m.
-This red tingle has been hollowed out by fire but is still alive as the living, and growing parts of the tree are located just below the outer bark.
+This red tingle has been hollowed out by fire but is still alive as the living and growing parts of the tree are located just below the outer bark.
+I found it awe-inspiring to stand in these impressive trees.

-Read more about this impressive Giant Tingle tree here.
+Read more about this Giant Tingle tree here.

 Hike Mt Clare Summit Trail, Walpole

-The 2.4 km Mt Clare summit walk is a moderate Grade 3 trail, which takes you through magnificent tingle and karri forest.
+The 2.4 km Mt Clare summit walk is a moderate Grade 3 trail, which took us through magnificent tingle and karri forest.
+It’s one of the best less known spots in South West WA.

 Look out for the teapot tingle along the way.